-The Norwegian artist Anne-Karin Furunes’s solo exhibition Gestures will open at Galerie Anhava on the 5th of April.
-It will feature a wide range of exhibits from works on canvas and aluminium to pieces occupying the gallery space and an installation employing light in the basement of Galerie Anhava.
+The Norwegian artist Anne-Karin Furunes’s solo exhibition Gestures features a wide range of exhibits from works on canvas and aluminium to pieces occupying the gallery space and an installation employing light in the basement of Galerie Anhava.
 Furunes continues her work with archive materials and marginalised groups.
 The works in the exhibition are mainly based on old archived photographs of the inhabitants of the San Servolo psychiatric sanatorium in Venice and local working-class women.

 In her new works, Furunes concentrates on gestures and the positions of the body.
 She is interested in minor gestures: how hands are clasped or try to stay still, how fingers press the fabric of clothes.
 In some of the pieces, she has cropped the face from the image, drawing attention to the positions of the body, tensions and folds of clothing.
 The body language recorded in the visual documentation of the San Servolo patients is particularly compelling, since we know that they did not pose voluntarily but were ordered to be photographed.